 - Part 4: Five easy ways to help raise your credit score

-In part two of our “What’s my credit score?” blog series we explained the concept of a credit score – the number that credit-reporting agencies assign to you after an in-depth historical analysis of your credit history.
-Your credit score tells potential new lenders and other creditors what kind of a risk you are and how likely you are to pay off your debt in a timely manner and decide whether to lend to you.
+In part two of our “What’s my credit score?” blog series, we explained that your credit score is what lenders and creditors use to estimate how likely you are to pay off your debt in a timely manner and decide whether to lend to you.

 Do you know your credit score?

-You can find out your credit score by signing up for MoneyLion’s free credit monitoring service, which lets you quickly learn your credit score from our partner TransUnion in less than a minute.
+Signing up for MoneyLion’s free credit monitoring service lets you quickly learn your credit score from our partner TransUnion in less than a minute.

-Also key to note: your credit score isn’t set for life, and there are several simple things you can do to boost your score and make your credit profile more attractive to lenders.
+Remember, your credit score isn’t set for life, and there are simple things you can do to boost your score and make your credit profile more attractive to lenders.

-- Pay your bills on time.
+Pay your bills on time.
 Thirty-five percent of your FICO score is determined by your payment history, i.e., whether you’ve paid your bills in full and on time, had any accounts referred to collections, or whether you’ve declared bankruptcy.
-That means even just paying the monthly minimums on credit card bills is better than falling behind.
-And, if any of your debts have gone to collections, those should be attacked first.
+Even just paying the monthly minimums on credit card bills is better than falling behind.
+If any of your debts have gone to collections, attack those first.
 Both FICO and VantageScore, a similar credit score provider, ignore collections with a zero balance.

-- Keep your debt relatively low.
-Another major factor in determining your credit score is how close your credit debt is to maximum limits.
-All things being equal, it’s better to have $4,000 worth of debt and a $12,000 limit than $3,000 of debt but a limit of only $6,000.
+Keep your debt relatively low.
+Another major factor in your credit score is how close your credit debt is to maximum limits.
+All things being equal, it’s better to have $4,000 of debt and a $12,000 limit than $3,000 of debt but a limit of only $6,000.
 Many experts suggest keeping a revolving credit balance under 10% is a good idea.
-If your credit card debt is significantly above that, it might make sense to get a personal loan (such as from MoneyLion) to pay it off.
+If your credit card debt is well above that, it might make sense to get a personal loan such as from MoneyLion or join MoneyLion Plus to pay it off.
 Personal loan debt isn’t as score-damaging as credit card debt.
 Plus, a personal loan will likely have a lower interest rate than most credit cards.

-- Mix it up.
-Variety is the spice of life, and it can also help boost your credit score.
-While having longer-term credit accounts can be useful, too much of a good thing can be detrimental.
-Having too many credit card accounts relative to your total debt, can hurt your score.
+Mix it up.
+Variety can also help boost your credit score.
+While having longer-term credit accounts can be useful, having too many credit card accounts relative to your total debt can hurt your score.
 Also, many scoring systems consider what types of accounts you have.
-Loans from finance companies, for example, may also lower your score.
-On the other hand, showing that you’ve successfully paid a car loan, a student loan and credit card bills shows you can handle different kinds of credit.
+Loans from finance companies, for example, may lower your score.
+On the other hand, showing that you’ve successfully paid a car loan, a student loan, and credit card bills shows you can handle different kinds of credit.

 What other tips and suggestions do you have for raising a credit score?
 Share your thoughts in the comments below.